 - The Replication Frequency of your integrations, which defines how often Stitch should attempt to replicate data from the selected tables, and

-Because Stitch counts updated rows, copies of existing rows, and rows created from de-nesting towards your total usage, the total of replicated rows and the total number of rows in your data sources or data warehouse may not be equal.
+Because Stitch counts updated rows, copies of existing rows, and rows created from de-nesting towards your total usage, the total of replicated rows and the total number of rows in your data sources or destination may not be equal.

 Keep in mind that the Replication Frequency setting applies to the entire integration, not individual tables.
 This is especially important if there are a lot of tables that use Full Table Replication in the integration.